callmeartan/devio/README.md

   - And more...

 ### 📄 Document Analysis
-- PDF document analysis and text extraction
+- PDF document analysis and text extraction using image_picker
 - Ask questions about uploaded documents
 - Smart text chunking for large documents